PelleJuul/plain-music/readme.md

 Sets the tempo of the music, which is used for playback or when converting to other formats.
 It works much like a metronome mark in standard notation, so `[tempo 1/4 120]` means that we have 120 1/4 notes per minute.

 ## Comments
 Inline music can contain comments.
-A comment starts with a `#` and spans the rest of the line.
-For example
+A comment starts with a `#` and spans the rest of the line:

 ```
 # This is a piece with two staves and three comments